Large-scale simultaneous inference under dependence: Discussion of consonance

 \begin{lemma} The closed testing procedure using local test $t_{\alpha}^{(r)}$ defined in \eqref{tralpha} is consonant if and only if $r = \pm{\infty}$. \end{lemma} \begin{proof} We will prove this proposition by analyzing different $r$ case by case.
 Firstly, we show that closed testing using local test $t_{\alpha}^{(r)}$ \eqref{tralpha} is consonant when $r=\pm\infty$. \begin{enumerate} \item When $r=\infty$, note that

-Therefore, rejecting $S$ after closure implies rejecting all the sets contains it locally, including the set $[m]$, which in turn indicating rejection of all the sets locally, and after closure as well, therefore trivially we have all the subsets of $S$ being rejected after closure.
+Therefore, rejecting $S$ after closure implies rejecting all the sets containing it locally, including the set $[m]$, which in turn indicates rejection of all the sets locally, and after closure as well, therefore trivially, we have all the subsets of $S$ being rejected after closure.
 In conclusion, the corresponding closed testing when $r=\infty$ is consonant.

 \item When $r=-\infty$, note that

 Therefore $\overline{t}_{\alpha}^{-\infty}(S)=1$ implies

 and particularly $t_{\alpha}^{-\infty}(S)=1$, which in turn gives us